2025/26 Annual Report

 The Healthy Community Partnership Grant Recipients

-In 2024, the collaborative Healthy Community Partnership Grant – offered by Victoria Lifeline and Victoria Hospital Foundation – awarded over $10,000 to six outstanding organizations across Manitoba.
-These grants supported essential equipment and innovative programs that directly enhanced the physical, mental, and social well-being of older adults.
+In 2025, the collaborative Healthy Community Partnership Grant – offered by Victoria Lifeline and Victoria Hospital Foundation – awarded $10,000 to Siloam Missions’ Healthy Living Hub.
+It’s a dedicated resource designed to support the

 Education in Action